What is Melasma?

 - Antioxidants (Vitamin C, Glutathione): Support skin brightening and reduce oxidative stress.

-- Folic Acid Supplements: Beneficial for individuals whose melasma is linked to vitamin deficiencies.
+- Folic Acid Supplements: Beneficial for individuals whose Hyperpigmentation is linked to vitamin deficiencies.

 2. Topical Treatments